-Campers are not allowed to bring cell phones, computers or other electronics to camp.
-Staff may bring these items to camp for use during time off only and never within sight or hearing of campers.
-All staff must turn in electronic devices to the Camp Director during the summer, and may check these items out during time off.
+Staff may bring cell phones, computers, and other electronic items to camp for use during time off only and never within sight or hearing of campers.
+All staff are asked to keep technology turned off and packed away until time off.
 If you want to bring a cell phone, computer, or other electronic device for program use, please speak to the Camp Director for permission.
 Staff should never allow campers to use their cell phones or computers.
 Camp-owned equipment is provided for program needs and should not be used for other purposes without special permission from the Program Manager.

 If you love Christian Science, being outdoors, children, camping, swimming, boating, horseback riding, mountain biking, arts & crafts, singing songs, and playing sports, then this summer you can get paid to have fun!

 Friendships formed at camp are some of the deepest and most long-lasting friendships you will ever have.
 Your fellow staff members will share many of your values including your commitment to Christian Science.
 Living, working, and playing together on a daily basis for two months will draw you closer together than almost any other experience.
 At Crystal Lake Camps, you will meet young Christian Scientists from all around the world, and expand your global family!

 Working at camp looks great on your resume/CV and gives you valuable job training for almost any career path.
 As a camp counselor, you will have the opportunity to take charge of activities and develop leadership skills.
 You will learn how to work with people, both children and adults.
 Counselors are encouraged to take initiative and develop new ideas.
 You will be entrusted with more job responsibility than almost any other “entry level” job.